Generalized finite and affine $W$-algebras in type $A$: Generalized affine -algebras

 \begin{proof} By Theorem \ref{thm:degree zero}, the number of free generators of $W^k(\lambda,\mu)$ is $\text{dim}(\text{ker }\varphi)$.
 Lemma~\ref{lem:surjectivity} implies that \ben \text{dim}(\text{ker }\varphi) = \text{dim }\mathfrak{p} - \text{dim } \mathfrak{n}_{\lambda, \mu}^\ast = \text{dim } \mathfrak{p} - \text{dim } \mathfrak{n}_{\lambda, \mu} = \text{dim } \mathfrak{a}(0). \een Hence part (1) holds.
 Part (2) is a direct consequence of Theorem \ref{thm:degree zero}. \end{proof}

-\begin{rem} In the particular case $\lambda=(1^N)$, our BRST complex defining the $W$-algebra $W^k(\lambda,\mu)$ coincides with the one used in \cite[Sec.~5]{dk:fa} to describe the $W$-algebra $W^k(\gl_N,f)$ associated with a nilpotent element $f\in\gl_N$ of type $\mu$.
-Therefore, these two affine $W$-algebras are the same.
+\begin{rem} \begin{enumerate}[(a)] \item In the particular case $\lambda=(1^N)$, our BRST complex defining the $W$-algebra $W^k(\lambda,\mu)$ coincides with the one used in \cite[Sec.~5]{dk:fa} to describe the $W$-algebra $W^k(\gl_N,f)$ associated with a nilpotent element $f\in\gl_N$ of type $\mu$.
+Therefore, these two affine $W$-algebras are the same. \item For other types of Lie algebras, similar construction should work.
+The only nontrivial part is finding various gradations on $\mathfrak{a}=\g^e,$ which substitute the partition $\mu$ in $\g=\mathfrak{gl}_N$ case. \end{enumerate}

 \end{rem}